Praxbind: A Band-Aid for Pradaxa’s Bleeding Epidemic

 This is Michael Brady Lynch, lead trial attorney for The Michael Brady Lynch Firm.

-The fact remains that Pradaxa was pushed onto the market without appropriate studies and lacking a reversal agent that was studied for a long period of time with multiple participants of all ages and health backgrounds.
+Therefore, the fact remains that Pradaxa was pushed onto the market without appropriate studies and lacking a reversal agent that was studied for a long period of time with multiple participants of all ages and health backgrounds.
 Bottom line: be wary.